-If you’re like so many couples that had your Spring 2020 wedding plans cancelled by Covid-19, you’re likely feeling a little overwhelmed at the possibility of starting the planning process again.
+If you’re like so many couples that had your Spring 2020 wedding plans canceled by Covid-19, you’re likely feeling a little overwhelmed at the possibility of starting the planning process again.
 Your emotions might range from excited to sad to angry, and that’s OK.
 There’s no right way to feel in this moment.
 Once you’ve given yourself the time to grieve the wedding that once was, check out this step by step guide to postponing your wedding.

 Communicate with the venue and vendors

 This is a confusing time for everyone, especially if you’re planning a large-scale event like a wedding ceremony or reception.
 Many of your wedding vendors are in the same predicament, as their livelihood relies on events such as yours.
-Regardless, contact your venue, vendors and suppliers just as soon as you know that your wedding will need to be postponed.
+Regardless, contact your venue, vendors, and suppliers just as soon as you know that your wedding will need to be postponed.
 Review your wedding contracts with each vendor, and talk through the options to reschedule your date for later in 2020 or even next year.

 Your venue and vendors may suggest non-traditional solutions to combat the challenges of Covid-19, so remember to stay flexible.
 If you’re set on having a 2020 affair, consider hosting your wedding on a weekday instead of a weekend.
 If your state and local authorities will not allow large indoor gatherings, opt for a virtual ceremony and an outdoor reception so all your guests can take part.
 Be creative; challenging times are cause for inventive measures.